heraclex12/VLSP2020-Fake-News-Detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-In this project, we finetune multiple pre-trained language models such as vELECTRA, vBERT, PhoBERT, Bert Multilingual Cased, XLM-RoBERTa to identify reliable SNS.
+In this project, we utilize the effectiveness of the different pre-trained language models such as vELECTRA, vBERT, PhoBERT, Bert Multilingual Cased, XLM-RoBERTa to identify reliable information shared on social network sites.

-We evaluate the different input length models, it includes 256, 512, and multiple 512-paragraph (long document)
+We evaluate the different input length models, it includes 256, 512, and multiple 512 (long document)

 ### Prerequisites

-To reproduce the experiment of our model, please install the requirements.txt:
+To reproduce the experiment of our model, please install the requirements.txt according to the following instructions:
 * huggingface transformer
 * emoji
 * vncorenlp